simpolism/simpolism.github.io/_drafts/voyeurism.markdown

 ## What Is Voyeurism?

-Fetishes and "perversions" are common phenomena, but our understanding of the mechanics behind them are often opaque.
+Fetishes and "perversions" are common phenomena, but the general understanding of their mechanics is opaque.
 We understand the fetishist exists, but we struggle to relate, to figure out the "why" and "how" behind their interests.
 The goal of this essay is to answer this question in the case of the voyeur: "What is it?
 What is its erotic basis?
 What do people like about it?"

 Voyeurism is a term which has a couple of distinct colloquial meanings.
 I choose to define "voyeurism" as **erotic experience through direct observation**.

 We can see voyeurism as the embodied cousin of porn consumption.
 Porn might be described as "erotic experience through observation," so perhaps we might classify porn as _a simulacra_ of voyeurism.
 In this essay I hope to explore the aspects more unique to voyeurism, including understanding what "voyeurism porn" might be.

-To be clear, "perversion" is not derogatory in this case.
-It is the terminology used by Thomas Nagel in [Sexual Perversions](https://pdfs.semanticscholar.org/bc66/32ba46b9d31b0bff5285ebe8c1453513cce2.pdf) (pdf) to describe behavior that deviates from his "complete configuration" of sexual desire: "_reflexive mutual recognition_... a desire that one's partner be aroused by the recognition of one's desire that he or she is aroused."
+I will not be deploying the word "perversion," as used in the paragraph above, in a derogatory way.
+It isinstead the terminology used by Thomas Nagel in [Sexual Perversions](https://pdfs.semanticscholar.org/bc66/32ba46b9d31b0bff5285ebe8c1453513cce2.pdf) (pdf) to describe behavior that deviates from his "complete configuration" of sexual desire: "_reflexive mutual recognition_... a desire that one's partner be aroused by the recognition of one's desire that he or she is aroused."
 Given this definition, most voyeuristic behavior is a perversion (except perhaps the case of exhibitionism, which we will discuss later).
 We might then ask: _what makes voyeurism work?
 What kinds of erotic experience can be obtained through observation?_

 I argue the following types are the most common ways in which voyeurs get off: